heisenburger/ws/_posts/2015-03-03-multiverses-wormholes.md

 It might look like the blue line is the shortest between Paris to Tokyo, but it’s over 1000km longer than the red line.
 The closest distance between any two points on a globe are along things called Great Circles.
 These are the lines that airplanes travel along.

 With things more complicated than a sphere, things get trickier still.
-Remember how spacetime is like a rubber sheet — it can expand and distort.
-Really heavy things, like the sun and stars, can bend the fabric of our universe♁.
+Remember how spacetime is like a rubber sheet — it can expand and distort. <span id="fabric">Really</span> heavy things, like the sun and stars, can bend the fabric of our universe[♁](#fabric-notes).
 It gets really hard to measure how big something is when your ruler bends along with the rest of the universe.

 To define how we’re going to measure distance in spacetime, we use a thing called a _metric_.
 This tells us where the shortest distance lines are, and from that we can see how spacetime expands, contracts, and bends.